Sheikh Rashid brought to Islamabad local court

 Another case was also registered against him at the Murree police station under Section 353 (assault or criminal force to deter public servant from discharge of his duty), 186 (obstructing public servant in discharge of public function) and 506(ii) (criminal intimidation) of the PPC for manhandling a police official at the time of the arrest.

-However, it emerged on Friday that yet another case was lodged against Rashid by Karachi’s Mochko police on the complaint of a local PPP leader.
-The FIR said Rashid on social media used “extremely filthy and immoral language” against Bilawal while talking to the media outside Islamabad’s Polyclinic Hospital.
+However, it emerged on Friday that yet another case was lodged against Ahmed by Karachi’s Mochko police on the complaint of a local PPP leader.
+The FIR said Ahmed on social media used “extremely filthy and immoral language” against PPP Chairman Bilawal Bhutto Zardari while talking to the media outside Islamabad’s Polyclinic Hospital.

 However, in the latest development, Ahmed submitted a plea to the IHC urging the court to bar authorities from filing new cases against him on the basis of his political statements.